Claim: The father of Chelsea Clinton's husband is a former congressman who pled guilty to fraud charges.

 How about that?

-Origins: On 31 July 2010, 30-year-old Chelsea Clinton, who had recently received a master's degree from Columbia University's Joseph L. Mailman School of Public Health, married 32-year-old Marc Mezvinsky, an investment banker.
+Origins: On 31 July 2010, 30-year-old Chelsea Clinton (the daughter of former U.S. president Bill Clinton and Secretary of State Hillary Clinton), who had recently received a master's degree from Columbia University's Joseph L. Mailman School of Public Health, married 32-year-old Marc Mezvinsky, an investment banker.
 These nuptials were no ordinary occasion, however: the event was widely covered by U.S. and international

 news media because the bride's parents were two of the most prominent U.S. politicians of recent decades: former president Bill Clinton and Secretary of State Hillary Clinton.
 Less known to the general public was the fact that both of the groom's parents were also politicians at the federal level: former congressman Edward Mezvinsky of Iowa and former congresswoman Marjorie Margolies-Mezvinksy of Pennsylvania.